Trey Mancini Player Props: Cubs vs. Dodgers

-The Chicago Cubs and Trey Mancini, who went 0-for-3 last time out, battle Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Sunday at 4:10 PM ET.
+After batting .190 with a home run, a walk and seven RBI in his past 10 games, Trey Mancini and the Chicago Cubs take on the Los Angeles Dodgers (who will start Michael Grove) at 7:40 PM ET on Thursday.

-In his previous game he had a hitless showing (0-for-3) against the Dodgers.
+In his previous game he had a hitless performance (0-for-5) against the Athletics.

 Trey Mancini Game Info & Props vs. the Dodgers